VUnit/vunit/docs/check/user_guide.rst

 .. code-block:: console

-    PASS: Checking that read enable is active
+    1000 ps - check - PASS - Checking that read enable is active

 Note that a message that reads well for both the pass and the fail cases was used.
-Note also that ``PASS`` isn't a standard log level but a custom log level defined by renaming one of the extra log levels, ``debug_low2``, provided by the logging library for the purpose of creating custom levels like this.

 A number of check subprograms perform several checks for every call, each of which can fail and generate an error message.
 However, there will only be one pass message for such a call